Fight to WinSlate

 01

-• Top grocery-retail wages should reflect that our work is a profession, not a summer job.
+• Our wages should reflect that our work is a profession, not a summer job

-• Improve dental coverage and work to eliminate tiered insurance levels.
+• Improve dental coverage and work to eliminate tiered insurance levels— no more waiting to cover your spouse or get glasses

 02

-• Fight for more pathways to full-time 40 work.
+• Fight for more pathways to full-time 40-hour work in grocery stores

 03

-• Build a political program that is focused on money in our pockets or safety in our workplaces, not laws that aren’t even legal.
+• Build a political program that is focused on putting more money in our pockets and making our workplaces safer, not laws that never see the light of day

-• Members ourselves should fight for the laws we need, instead of paying incompetent consultants and lobbyists millions of dollars a year to lose campaigns and bust unions.
+• Stop paying incompetent lobbyists millions of dollars a year to lose campaigns and bust unions

-• Dan wasted union resources on fights with our union neighbor (Seattle-Spokane UFCW local) that brought no value to our contracts.
-This fight cost members hundreds of thousands of dollars.
+• Dan picked fights with our union neighbor that brought us no value and wasted our money

 Read the email to Dan →